kristianmandrup/amazing-aurelia-book/breeze-entity-management.md

 ## Breeze REST server API

-We can use [breeze-rest-adapter](https://github.com/mradamlacey/breeze-rest-adapter) which is "A dataservice adapter for BreezeJS to connect to a generic REST API".
+We can use [breeze-rest-adapter](https://github.com/kristianmandrup/breeze-rest-adapter) which is "A dataservice adapter for BreezeJS to connect to a generic REST API".

+Note: I have recently updated the adapter to use ES6 classes and modules.

 ### Installation

+`import { ServiceAdapter, ResultsAdapter, default as register } from 'breeze-rest-adapter/es6';`

+Then register the `ServiceAdapter` with breeze: `register(breeze);`

+This will call `breeze.config.registerAdapter('dataService', ServiceAdapter);`

+The `ServiceAdapter` has `name = 'REST'` which identifies it.

-Simply include the data service adapter script file:
+Now configure breeze to use the `REST` data service as follows:
-`breezeRestDataServiceAdapter.js`
-Include the JsonResultsAdapter script file: `breezeRestJsonResultsAdapter.js` Include the following code when setting up your Breeze Data Service:

-`breeze.config.initializeAdapterInstances({dataService: "REST"});`
+`breeze.config.initializeAdapterInstances({dataService: 'REST'});`

+The REST adapter expects the server to have a JSON REST API which delivers entities as follows:

 ```json
   // ...